 I'm all for the slow build up of a movie but only if the movie is progressing, not just aimlessly meandering.
 You keep waiting for the story to kick in, and it does eventually, but only after an hour of the movie is gone.

 As Kinderman starts questioning the hospital staff, we find that everyone there has some kind of psychosis: nurses and doctors alike.
-The center point of all of this, it seems, is that there is a patient in the hospital, locked away where the criminally violent are kept.
+The center point of all of this, it seems, is that there is a patient in the hospital, locked away where the criminally violent are kept (in a public hospital in the middle of the city?!?).
 What's more, the patient looks like Father Damien.

 Except its only the shell of Father Damien, what's inside him is much worse.